g2384/Life-In-The-UK/Facts.md

 A Formula 1 **Grand Prix** event is held in the UK **each** year and a number of British Grand Prix drivers have won the Formula 1 World Championship.

+---

+# The values and principles of the UK

+- British society is founded on fundamental **values** and **principles** which all those living in the UK should respect and support.
+These values are reflected in the responsibilities, rights and privileges of being a British citizen or permanent resident of the UK.
+- They are based on **history** and **traditions** and are protected by **law**, **customs** and **expectations**.
+- There is no place in British society for extremism or intolerance.
+- The fundamental principles of British life include:
+  - Democracy
+  - The rule of law
+  - Individual liberty
+  - Tolerance of those with different faiths and beliefs
+  - Participation in community life.
+- As part of the citizenship ceremony, new citizens pledge to uphold these values.
+The pledge is:

+<blockquote>‘I will give my loyalty to the United Kingdom and respect its rights and
+freedoms.
+I will uphold its democratic values.
+I will observe its laws faithfully and fulfil my duties and obligations as a British citizen.’</blockquote>

+- Flowing from the fundamental principles are **responsibilities and freedoms** which are shared by all those living in the UK and which we expect all residents to respect.
+- If you wish to be a permanent resident or citizen of the UK, you should:
+  - Respect and obey the law
+  - Respect the rights of others, including their right to their own opinions
+  - Treat others with fairness
+  - Look after yourself and your family
+  - Look after the area in which you live and the environment.
+- In return, the UK offers:
+  - Freedom of belief and religion
+  - Freedom of speech
+  - Freedom from unfair discrimination
+  - A right to a fair trial
+  - A right to join in the election of a government.

+## Becoming a permanent resident

+- you will need to:
+  - Speak and read English (English B1 of the Common European Framework of Reference (= ESOL Entry Level 3). or by having a recognised English test qualification from an approved test centre.)
+  - Have a good understanding of life in the UK.
+(Pass the Life in the UK test)

+## Taking the Life in the UK Test
+- 24 questions.
+- not need to remember dates of birth or death.
+- test is usually taken in English, although special arrangements can be made if you wish to take it in **Welsh** or **Scottish Gaelic**.
+- If you live on the Isle of Man or in the Channel Islands, there are different arrangements for taking the Life in the UK test.

+---

 # The UK today

 ## The nations of the UK